AntonelloDR/oshp-validator/README.md

 Venom returns a code different from zero when a test fail or when you try an update and your version is the latest one.
 Therefore, to prevent your script to fail then add `|| true` at the end of your command.

+For Windows scripts, add `EXIT 0` an the end of your command.

 # Reporting

 This [section](https://github.com/ovh/venom#export-tests-report) of the venom documentation describes the different formats supported for the integration in a CI/CD platform.